mrcavalcanti/mosaicoo/docs/sources/administration/service-accounts/enable-service-accounts.md

 enable = serviceAccounts
 ```

-1. Save your changes, Grafana should recognize your changes; in case of any issues we recommend restarting the Grafana server.
+1. Save your changes, Mosaicoo should recognize your changes; in case of any issues we recommend restarting the Mosaicoo server.

 ## Enable service accounts with an environment variable